 The Foundation's operating revenues are comprised of restricted-expendable contributions, investment earnings, interest and dividends, support from the University and other miscellaneous operating activity.
-Operating revenues totaled \$271.3 million for the year ended June 30, 2021, an increase of \$240.0 million, or 766%, as compared to fiscal year 2020.
-The increase in operating revenues from the previous year was primarily attributed to higher investment performance as well as an increase in contributions.
-The Foundation's investments returned, net of investment fees, a gain of 36% in fiscal year 2021 when compared to a loss of 0.2% in fiscal year 2020.
-Investment earnings totaled \$238.9 million, or 88%, of total operating revenues during fiscal year 2021, as compared to \$2.2 million in 2020.
-Professional fees, which includes investment manager and consulting fees, custodial fees and legal fees, totaled approximately \$20.4 million and \$8.3 million for fiscal year 2021 and 2020, respectively.
+Operating revenues totaled \$22.0 million for the year ended June 30, 2022, a decrease of \$249.3 million, or 92%, compared to fiscal year 2021.
+The decrease in operating revenues was primarily attributed to lower investment performance.
+The Foundation's investments returned, net of investment fees, a loss of 0.9% in fiscal year 2022 and a gain of 41.2% in fiscal year 2021.
+Investment earnings were negative \$12.3 million during fiscal year 2022 and \$238.9 million in 2021.
+Professional fees, which include investment manager, consulting, custodial, and legal fees totaled approximately \$22.2 million and \$20.4 million for fiscal year 2022 and 2021, respectively.

-Total operating revenues were \$31.3 million for the year ended June 30, 2020, a decrease of \$40.9 million, or 57%, as compared to fiscal year 2019.
-The decrease in overall operating revenue from the prior year was attributed to a decline in contributions as well as lower investment performance returning a loss of 0.2% in fiscal year 2020 compared to a gain of 3.3% in 2019.
+Total operating revenues were \$271.3 million for the year ended June 30, 2021, an increase of \$240.0 million, or 766%, compared to fiscal year 2020.
+The increase in operating revenues from the previous year was primarily attributed to higher investment performance as well as an increase in contributions returning a gain of 41.2% in fiscal year 2021 compared to a loss of 0.2% in 2020.